robert/robert.github.com/_posts/2018-11-15-programming-project-5-snake.md

 At the beginning of our game, place an apple on the board in a random location.
 When the snake's head runs over the apple and eats it, give the player a point.
 Remove the apple, place another one in a new location, and make the snake's body 1 square longer.

-Don't try to do everything at once - whenever I do this I almost end up achieving nothing.
+Don't try to do everything at once - whenever I do this I almost always end up achieving nothing.
 Break the task into smaller chunks, and make sure each chunk works before moving onto the next one.
 For example

 * At the start of the game, generate an apple in a random location.
 Render it on the board
 * When the player eats an apple, remove it and generate a new apple in a new random location